-This post shows how you can use ripgrep, perl and sd commands to perform multiline fixed string search and replace operations from the command line.
-Solution with GNU sed is also discussed, along with its limitations.
+This post shows how you can use the ripgrep, perl and sd commands to perform multiline fixed string search and replace operations from the command line.
+Solutions with GNU sed is also discussed, along with its limitations.

 Fixed string matching🔗